-One study shows enhanced absorption and benefit when G. cambogia is combined with chromium (33).
+One study shows enhanced absorption and benefits when Garcinia cambogia is combined with chromium (33).
 Research has yet to confirm if other minerals impart the same effects.

-What are the side effects of taking G. cambogia?
-Side effects of garcinia cambogia may include: headache, nausea, dizziness, digestive complaints and dry mouth.
+What are the side effects of taking Garcinia cambogia?
+Side effects of garcinia cambogia may include headaches, nausea, dizziness, digestive complaints and dry mouth.
 If taken in excess, or in combination with other supplements or medications, more serious side effects may be experienced.

 Is Garcinia safe?
 Clinical trials have shown it’s safe to take Garcinia cambogia extract by mouth — at least for 12 weeks.
 The fruit is safe to eat in unlimited amounts.